Sellorio/mega-macro/README.md

 ## Features

-Use the `/mega` command to begin your new macro experience!
+Use the `/m` command to begin your new macro experience!

+Once macro import is complete, `/m` will only show the new macro UI.

 ### More macro slots!